Immune globulin and hyaluronidase (Subcutaneous)

-- First, gather the items you will need on a clean, flat surface using a cloth or towel in a well-lighted area.
+- Gather the items you will need on a clean, flat surface using a cloth or towel in a well-lighted area.

 - Wash your hands with soap and water before and after using immune globulin and hyaluronidase.

 - Check the liquid in the vials (glass container).
 The immune globulin solution should be clear and slightly yellow in color.
 The hyaluronidase solution should be clear and colorless.
-If it is cloudy, discolored, or contains large flecks (particles), do not use the vial.
+If it is cloudy, discolored, or contains particles in it, do not use the vial.
 Select another vial.